teamhanko/hanko/backend/README.md

 ## Upcoming features

-- Exponential backoff for password and passcode attempts
+- Exponential backoff for password attempts and passcode email sending
 - More tests and code documentation

 ## Basic usage